Ever wondered what your family crest looks like, or what each symbol means?

 Starting from the bottom, the first element of the design is the family motto written on a scroll.
 If the family has received an order of merit, it is placed above the motto.

-Flanking each side of the escutcheon is a supporter, which stands on a compartment (usually grass, rocks, or the like).
+Flanking each side of the escutcheon is a supporter, which stands on a compartment (usually grass, rocks, or similar).
 The supporters hold up the shield.
 These can be animals, human figures, or sometimes plants or other decorative inanimate objects.

-Every design element on a coat of arms has a specific meaning, almost like another language.
-It even has its own name, ‘heraldry’.
-The template of the crest too has its own meaning, as do the shape of the lines that adorn it.
+Every design element has a specific meaning, almost like another language.
+The template of the shield has its own meaning, as do the shape of the lines that adorn it.
 There are literally an infinite number of possible shield designs and meanings!

 Tenne is orange.
 It’s meaning is ‘worthwhile ambition’.